CodePeasants/pyplan/README.md

+# Notice: This project is currently a work in progress and does not yet have a working release

 # pyplan
 Python framework for planning and managing human events.
 Good for events with any degree of complexity from get-togethers to sports/game tournaments.